-The police will have the right to object to a person applying for a personal licence if that person has a relevant unspent conviction (at the time of application) or if they obtain a relevant conviction during the application period of their licence.
+The Police and Home Office Immigration will have the right to object to a person applying for a personal licence if that person has a relevant unspent conviction (at the time of application) or if they obtain a relevant conviction during the application period of their licence.

-An individual may seek a personal licence valid for ten years whether or not they have current employment or business interests associated with the use of the licence.
+An individual may seek a personal licence regardless of whether or not they have current employment or business interests associated with the use of the licence.
 Applications cannot be made in the name of a corporate body.